wp-plugins/category-pie/readme.txt

 == Changelog ==

+= 1.0 =

+* Code overhaul
+* Change text domain string to category_pie
+* Introduce category_pie_taxnow_hook filter
+* Introduce category_pie_datarows filter
+* Introduce category_pie_chart_options filter
+* requires WP 3.6
+* Include and update license to GPL3

 = 0.2 =

-Code optimization.
-Support for taxonomy term names containing single or double quotes.
+* Code optimization.

 = 0.1 =

-Initial release
+* Initial release

 == Upgrade Notice ==

-= 0.2 =
+= 1.0 =

-Code optimization.
-Support for taxonomy term names containing single or double quotes.
+Visit the plugin changelog on wordpress.org to find out what's new

 == Other Notes ==

 = License =

-The Category Pie plugin for WordPress is released under GPLv2, you can use it free of charge on your personal or commercial website.
+The Category Pie plugin for WordPress is released under GPLv3, you can use it free of charge on your personal or commercial website.

+= Documentation =

+Visit the [plugin wiki](https://github.com/diggy/Category-Pie/wiki "plugin wiki") on Github.

 = Support =

-Visit the [plugin homepage](http://peterherrel.com/wordpress/plugins/category-pie/ "plugin homepage") or find support at the [WordPress international forums](http://wordpress.org/support/forum/plugins-and-hacks/ "WordPress international forums").
+Find support at the [WordPress support forums](http://wordpress.org/support/plugin/category-pie "WordPress support forums").

+= Contribute =

+Check out the source code on [Github](https://github.com/diggy/Category-Pie "Github").

 = Donate =

-If you like the Category Pie plugin, please consider making a [donation](http://peterherrel.com/donate/ "donation").
+If you enjoy the Category Pie plugin, please consider making a small [donation](http://peterherrel.com/donate/ "donation").
 Thanks!